jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_six.md

 https://www.baractivity.com/POS-002.html

-Instrad, I'm going to follow AI's original suggestion and put a message in place for when there are no checkouts possible.
+Instead, I'm going to follow the AI's original suggestion and put a message in place to tell people when there are no checkouts available.

 ```javascript
 // List of impossible checkout scores